TheBigBookMan/grad-dip/Information Technology/Topic 2- Networks.md

 					- Learn what MAC Addresses are on which ports, the address is stored in the MAC Table in switch, once the MAC Address has learnt what port the host is on, any data specified for that host will only be sent to that port that the hose is attached to
 					- If it doesnt know what port a destination MAC address is then it will send out to all ports (like a hub), the non-matching MAC will ignore the frame
 					- Any sending of the frame will store the MAC address  in the switch ready for future use
+					- Can manage a switch and configure it, will have a port called Console
+				- **Collision Domain**- network segment connected by shared medium where simlutaneous data transmissionc ollide with one another
+					- Hubs- all hosts must wait for collision to be resolved, whole network is a collision domain as if one collision happens then everything waits
+					- Switches- Confined to individual connections so if one collision then only that singular host.

 			- 802.11 (wi-fi)
 			- bluetooth